Apotheosiz/fe20tp2_bev_11/README.md

 ## Features ✨
 **List of features available:**
 * Account page, sign up/sign in
-* Company log in with assigned styles
+* Company sign in with assigned styles
 * Search for tickers
 * Favorite/Unfavorite tickers
 * Shows closing price and graph for selected and followed tickes
 * Graph customization by day, month, year and time period
-* Show highest and lowest price sold for the selected interval
+* Shows highest and lowest price sold for the selected interval
-* News articles related to ticker which link to original source
+* News articles related to ticker which link to the original source
 * Comment section per company with save, edit and remove function

 ## Future Features 🔮